 You, your provider, and the Drug Medi-Cal Organized Delivery System county are all involved in deciding what services you need to receive through the Drug Medi-Cal Organized Delivery System county.
-A substance use disorder provider will talk with you, and through their assessment they will help determine which services are appropriate based on your needs.
+A substance use disorder service provider will talk with you, and through their assessment they will help recommend which services are appropriate based on your needs.
+You will be able to receive some services while your provider conducts this assessment.